 Their dimensions are typically about 4 to 5 meters in body length for males, while females measure about 2.5 to 3.5 meters.
 Males usually weigh about 1500 to 2300 kilograms while females range between 400 to 900 kilograms.

-Males are a lot bigger than females, and a successful male can impregnate up to 50 females in one season.
+Males are much bigger than females, and a successful male can impregnate up to 50 females in one season.

-Northern elephant seals live in the eastern Pacific Ocean and spend most of their time inside the water.
-They can be found in British Columbia, California and Baja California.
+Northern elephant seals live in the eastern Pacific Ocean and spend most of their time underwater.
+They can be found in British Columbia, California, and Baja California.

 Some significant colonies are found in several Pacific Islands in the United States and Mexico.
 They primarily feed on fish and squid.